mcglasp/the-singing-people/readme.md

 ### **User stories**

-- "I want to know how to join in, and I want that information immediately!"
+- "As a young and enthusiastic singer I want to know how to join in, and I want that information immediately!"
-- "I'm nervous about joining this group, so I need to be able to sign up quickly and easily when I'm feeling confident."
+- "As someone new to singing I'm nervous about joining this group, so I need to be able to sign up quickly and easily when I'm feeling confident."
-- “I'd like to see lots of pictures that give me an idea of what this group is like — I don't want to trawl through pages of text to find out."
+- “As an active community singer I'd like to see lots of pictures that give me an idea of what this group is like — I don't want to trawl through pages of text to find out."
-- “I want to hear the choir so I know that this is kind of thing I want to do."
+- “As an experienced choir member I want to hear the choir so I know that this is kind of thing I want to do."
-- "I can't commit right now — I'd like to check the group out on social media before I decide."
+- "As someone with lots of other interests I can't commit right now — I'd like to check the group out on social media before I decide."
-- "I just want to turn up to the next event — when is it and where?"
+- "As a singer with previous experience I just want to turn up to the next event — when is it and where?"
-- "Give me the basic info I need, and show it to me on one page on my phone — and quickly!"
+- "As a busy person I want you to give me the basic info I need, and show it to me on one page on my phone — and quickly!"

 ### **What is the site’s value to the user?**